ToxicFrog/vstruct/README.md

 A format string consists of a series of *format items*.
 A format item is:

   * a data item, seek control, or endianness control (see section 6)
-  * a repeat marker 'N*' followed by a format item, or a sequence of format items enclosed in '(' and ')'
+  * a repeat marker `N*` followed by a format item, or a sequence of format items enclosed in '(' and ')'
   * a table '{ ... }' enclosing any number of format items
   * a name 'foo:' followed by a data item or table
   * a bitpack '[S| ... ]' enclosing any number of *bitpack-capable* format items